 \textbf{Handheld processor load level.} We then evaluate \framework's robustness against varying load level of the handheld processors (CPU and GPU).
-We use a script~\cite{CPUloadgen} to generate specified CPU workloads, and an application~\cite{huang2017shuffledog} that generates GPU workloads by rendering graphics in the background.
-As shown in Figure~\ref{fig:load}, when the processor load is low, \framework always offloads the deep-learning tasks to handheld to make use of the under-utilized processing power.
-In this stage, the performance of \framework~is similar to the handheld-only strategy, and has significant end-to-end latency reduction compared to the wearable-only strategy (e.g., more than 1 second for \emph{LSTM} model shown in Figure~\ref{fig:load}(b)).
-When the handheld processor's load increases, \framework~chooses to execute workloads locally on the wearable device, thus outperforms the handheld-only approach.
-For example, when running \emph{MNIST} with the handheld GPU load of 80\%, \framework~can reduce almost 50\% of the end-to-end latency compared to the handheld-only strategy (188.2ms vs. 99.8ms).
+We use a script~\cite{CPUloadgen} to generate CPU workloads, and use another application~\cite{huang2017shuffledog} to generate GPU workloads by introducing background graphics rendering.
+As shown in Figure~\ref{fig:load}, when the processor load is low, \framework always offloads the DL tasks to handheld to make use of the under-utilized processing power.
+In this stage, the performance of \framework~is similar to handheld-only, and has significant latency reduction compared to wearable-only (e.g., more than half a second for \emph{LSTM-HAR} model shown in Figure~\ref{fig:load}(b)).
+When the handheld processor's load increases, \framework~chooses to execute workloads locally on the wearable device, as doing so outperforms the handheld-only approach.
+For example, when running \emph{MNIST} with the handheld GPU load of 80\%, \framework~can reduce almost 50\% of the latency compared to the handheld-only strategy (188.2ms vs. 99.8ms).